-- Just like the name implies, these intakes use a shorter intake tube that draws air from the area around your engine
+- Just like the name implies, these intakes use a shorter intake tube, which draws air from the area around your engine.

-- Due to where short ram intakes mount, installing & maintaining them is easier than cold air intakes
+- Because of where short ram intakes mount, installing and maintaining them is easier than cold air intakes.

 Shop for Short Ram Intakes